numpy/numpy/doc/source/reference/c-api/coremath.rst

 .. c:function:: int npy_get_floatstatus_barrier(char*)

     Get floating point status.
-A pointer to a local variable is passed in to prevent aggressive compiler optimizations from reodering this function call relative to the code setting the status, which could lead to incorrect results.
+A pointer to a local variable is passed in to prevent aggressive compiler optimizations from reordering this function call relative to the code setting the status, which could lead to incorrect results.